vtrpldn/digital-garden/src/posts/how-to-create-an-extremely-reusable-icon-component-with-react-svg.md

+---
+title: How To Create an Extremely Reusable Icon Component With React-SVG
+date: 2020-07-13
+tags:
+  - css
+  - codenewbie
+layout: layouts/post.njk
+---

+_This article was originally posted in the DEV Community._

 SVG can be super-duper fast _and_ accessible [you know that](https://css-tricks.com/accessible-svgs/).

 And the coolest thing about SVG in webdev is that CSS simply works with it, so you can do stuff like: